Student International Travel

 Complete the Travel Registry

+A complete Travel Registry must be submitted at least 45 days prior to the start of the international trip (or as soon as the traveler has confirmed that their trip is more likely to occur than not).
 When filling out the 'Itinerary' section and you don't have your travel details, you may put placeholder information (i.e., 'XYZ') in those fields that require an entry, such as airline, hotel name, and departure airport.
 Other required itinerary information can be approximated until you can update with confirmed information.
 All Travel Registry sections noted with a red exclamation mark, asterisks, alert message, or otherwise appearing as incomplete must be completed for it to be approved.
-If you have a flight layover at an airport(s) for which you are not physically leaving the airport, do not put that layover airport location in your TR itinerary
+If you have a flight layover at an airport(s) for which you are not physically leaving the airport, do not put that layover airport location in your TR itinerary.

 Step 3: